How Do You Know if a Condo is FHA Approved | FHA Condo Mortgages

 How do you know if a condo is FHA approved?
-Searching for a FHA loan for a condo has more moving parts than a traditional home and FHA loan.
+Searching for an FHA loan for a condo has more moving parts than regular stick built homes.
 FHA condo approval guidelines are not difficult with the HUD’s search tool and a Loan Originators help.

 In order for a FHA condominium project to be FHA approved, the project must be in full compliance with applicable state laws, all other applicable laws, and regulations.
 Some ineligible projects include:

 HUD’s search site makes it easy when asking the question, “How do you know if a condo project is FHA approved?”
-They make the process of looking for a FHA approved condo easy and not having to look through FHA condo approval guidelines.
+They make the process of looking for an FHA approved condo easy and not having to look through FHA guidelines.

 How Do You Know if a Condo is FHA Approved

 The condo search page allows anyone to look up condo projects by location, name, or status.
 Often, realtors or Loan Originators forget to check the status of the condo project.
 It is important to make sure each condo project is not only approved, but up to date.
 This will prevent any delays or disappointments during the underwriting process.

 Some lenders have tougher guidelines than others.
 Getting pre-approved for a FHA loan for a condo starts with sending necessary documents required for underwriting and processing to a licensed Loan Originator.
 Once enough information has been collected, they will run the Automated Underwriting System (AUS) to determine a pre-approval purchase price and maximum mortgage payment.